The short answer

 Best for: Enterprise companies that need intent data and a single vendor

-ZoomInfo is the market leader for a reason.
-It has the largest proprietary B2B database, the most mature intent data product, and the brand recognition that makes procurement teams comfortable.
+ZoomInfo is the market leader.
+Full stop.
+Largest proprietary B2B database, most mature intent data product, and the brand recognition that makes procurement teams comfortable signing six-figure contracts.

-But that comes with enterprise pricing and enterprise complexity.
+But that recognition comes with enterprise pricing.
+And enterprise complexity.

 Strengths: